Official state symbol Kentucky State Flag Adopted 1918 Standardized 1962

 The Kentucky state flag was adopted in 1918 and features the state seal on a navy blue field.
 Two men appear in the center, shaking hands in a gesture of friendship.
 The state motto United We Stand, Divided We Fall encircles the seal.

-The Kentucky state flag is the official banner representing Kentucky.
+The Kentucky state flag is the official government flag of Kentucky.
 A navy blue background covers the entire field.
 The state seal sits in the center.
-A wreath of goldenrod surrounds it.
+A wreath of goldenrod surrounds it, and the design appears in the list of U.S. state flags.

 Two men stand in the seal's center.
 One wears frontier clothing.
 The other wears formal attire.
 They clasp hands in friendship.
 The state motto appears in ribbons above and below.
-Government buildings and schools across Kentucky fly this flag.
+Public buildings, schools, and government offices across Kentucky fly the flag.

 The flag represents unity and cooperation.
 Two men embrace in the center.
 The motto United We Stand, Divided We Fall reinforces solidarity among citizens.